We are seeing signs that the arts are becoming more central to the story Calgary is telling and more central to people’s lives.

 Success Indicator Baseline Report

-Living a Creative Life includes success indicators for each focus area so that progress towards the strategy’s outcomes can be tracked.
-These success indicators are systems-level measurements that will be evaluated annually.
+Living a Creative Life includes success indicators for each of the five focus areas so that the progress towards the strategy’s outcomes can be tracked.
+These success indicators are systems-level measurements that will be calculated annually.

 Calgary Poet Laureate

-The Calgary Poet Laureate is an artistic ambassador for Calgary, presenting at civic events and producing literary work that reflects our city and its citizens. derek beaulieu was sworn in as Calgary’s second Poet Laureate in Council Chambers on April 28, 2014, taking over the position from outgoing laureate Kris Demeanor.
-As a legacy of his two years as Poet Laureate, Demeanor presented The Calgary Project: A City Map in Verse and Visual, an anthology of poetry and visual art by Calgarians about their city.
+The Calgary Poet Laureate is an artistic ambassador for Calgary, presenting at civic events and producing literary work that reflects our city and its citizens.
+2015 marked the second year for derek beaulieu as Calgary’s second Poet Laureate.

-More information about the Calgary Poet Laureate can be found at calgaryartsdevelopment.com.
+More information about the Calgary Poet Laureate can be found here.

 Mayor’s Lunch for Arts Champions